-Most Pensions is not listed online, so often the only way to get a room is either by calls when in French Polynesia, or simply just showing up.
+Most Pensions is not listed online, so often the only way to get a room is either by calls when you are here, or simply just showing up.

 Be sure to pick up a free copy of Guide Des Hotels De Familles from the tourist information on either the airport or in Papeete town.

 All pensions and guesthouses located around French Polynesia are listed in this book.

 You will find both 110 and 220 volts, depending on the hotel or resort.
 But European standard 220V seemed to the most popular.